 English language requirements

-If your first language is not English, then an English language level of IELTS 7.0, or TOEFL 100 (internet-based) is required.
+If your first language is not English, or if you have not studied a higher education degree in English, then an English language level of IELTS 7.0 is required.

 - Preparation courses for International and EU students

 We offer a range of courses to help you to meet the entry requirements for this course and also familiarise you with university life.
 You may also be able to apply for one student visa to cover both courses.

 - Take our Pre-Master's course to help you to meet both the English language and academic entry requirements for your master's course.

 - If you need to improve your English language, we have pre-sessional English language courses available to help you to meet the English language requirements of your chosen master’s.